Local Infrastructure Fund

 This tells us how to spend that specific pot of money and ensure it matches the priorities expressed by our local communities.

-The last consultation took place between 9 November until 18 December 2020.
-To provide feedback on what local people told us during the consultation, a consultation statement is now available with a supporting appendix.
+The last consultation took place between 8 November until 12 December 2021 to provide feedback on what local people told us during the consultation.
+A consultation statement is now available with a supporting appendix.

 The statement provides a brief overview of the local infrastructure project themes local people suggested during the consultation for further consideration by the council.
-The accompanying appendix lists all the verbatim responses which represents the 550+ projects suggestions.
+The accompanying appendix lists all the verbatim responses which represents the 680+ projects nominations.

 For further information about LIF, what projects were previously allocated LIF money and future consultation updates please visit our dedicated consultation platform Lets Talk Tower Hamlets.